 Figure 1-5.
-Energy consumption for typical Hawaii health care building; total 25 kWh/yr-ft.
+Energy consumption for typical Hawaii health care building; total 25 kWh/yr-ft2.

 Humidity control is important for good indoor air quality.
 It's especially challenging in facilities that operate 24 hours per day, as do many health care buildings.
-The problem is that moisture must be removed from the ventilation air even at
+The problem is that moisture must be removed from the ventilation air even at night when the air temperature is relatively low and cooling requirements inside the building are lower.
+In a conventional system the ventilation air is cooled to low temperature, perhaps 50°F to 55°F, to remove moisture and then reheated to avoid overcooling the building.
+The process of cooling and reheating can be energy intensive.
+Therefore, it is important to consider the energy-saving dehumidification techniques described in the Dehumidification Guidelines.